The Harris Society and 1868 Society

 The 1868 Society

-The 1868 Society acknowledges those donors whose generosity represents leadership giving at its finest.
+The 1868 Society was named for the year in which the legislature passed OSU's charter, creating Oregon's first state-supported college.
+By making substantial contributions of over time, members of the 1868 Society carry on OSU's proud legacy and help ensure an outstanding future for the university.
 Levels within the 1868 Society recognize these donors’ substantial lifetime commitment to Oregon State University.
 Each level is named for a key figure in OSU's history.

 James H. Jensen Society ($500,000 to $999,999)